Nomad-engineers/threads-platform/_plans/004-threadlytics-technical-analysis.md

-# Threadlytics Technical Analysis & Architecture
+# Threads-Boost Technical Analysis & Architecture

 ## Executive Summary

-**Threadlytics** is a comprehensive SaaS platform for Threads analytics and automation, targeting content creators and small businesses.
+**Threads-Boost** is a comprehensive SaaS platform for Threads analytics and automation, targeting content creators and small businesses.
 This technical analysis bridges the well-defined business requirements with scalable modern architecture, following the successful patterns from ServerLive while adapting to the specific needs of social media analytics and automation.

 **Technology Stack Assessment**: Modern, scalable technologies optimized for real-time data processing **Architecture Complexity**: Medium-High (requires real-time analytics, automation, and third-party integrations)